Josgraicy/Weather_Predictor/README.md

-# Weather_Predictor
+# Weather Prediction Project

+## Overview
-The weather prediction project leveraging machine learning and Python aims to significantly enhance the precision and reliability of weather forecasts by utilizing the strengths of advanced machine learning algorithms.
-This initiative focuses on processing and analyzing extensive datasets that include historical weather records from the National Oceanic and Atmospheric Administration website.
-The data was from Laguardia Airport In Queens New York, I used this airport specifically so I can specify the area of the weather I would be predicting.
-With this data I integrating Python's comprehensive ecosystem, which includes Pandas for data manipulation, and Matplotlib for visualization, the project facilitates in-depth data analysis and model development.
+This weather prediction project leverages advanced machine learning algorithms and Python to significantly enhance the precision and reliability of weather forecasts.
+Focusing on a specific geographical location, the project aims to provide accurate weather predictions by processing and analyzing extensive datasets of historical weather records.

-Here is the excel page with all the data from Laguardia Airport: [C:\Users\jmosc\Downloads\3588842.csv](https://1drv.ms/x/c/9e04c823a9430a8a/Ed-mQvqOIx1EhCOUZIkBtm4Bdz8ynpxR3Sm2GxffIiwzRg?e=ThXVgx)
+## Data Source
+The historical weather data for this project was obtained from the National Oceanic and Atmospheric Administration (NOAA) website, specifically focusing on records from LaGuardia Airport in Queens, New York.
+This location was chosen deliberately to refine the area of weather prediction, providing targeted and relevant forecasting for the region.

+## Data Processing and Analysis
+Utilizing Python's robust ecosystem, the project employs:
+- **Pandas:** For efficient data manipulation and cleaning, enabling the handling of large datasets with ease.
+- **Matplotlib:** For data visualization, offering insights into the weather patterns through graphical representations.

+These tools collectively facilitate a comprehensive analysis of historical weather data, laying the groundwork for the development of a predictive model.

+## Project Structure
+- `data/`: Contains the historical weather dataset from LaGuardia Airport
+- `notebooks/`: Jupyter notebooks detailing the data processing, exploratory data analysis, and model development phases.